 General comments:

-This section relates to opening, quarterly and annual submission of information for groups, ring fenced funds, matching portfolios and remaining part at group level.
+This section relates to quarterly and annual submission of information for groups, ring fenced funds, matching portfolios and remaining part at group level.

 When a special justification is needed the explanation is not to be submitted within the reporting template but shall be part of the dialogue with the national competent authorities.

+When a template is submitted only with zeros or without figures, then S.01.01 should indicate one of the “non reported” options.